ansys/pyturbowizard/doc/ConfigFile.md

   - Specify the function for evaluating the parametric study results.
   - Available functions:
     - ```"study_post_01"```: Operating point maps for each monitor point (value over mass/volume flow).
 This is the default.
 For each design point, these actions are taken:
-      - Properties are plotted against iteration number.
-(Each design point is treated as beginning from iteration 0.)
+      - Plot properties against iteration number.
+(Each design point starts from iteration 0.)
-      - CoV-Plot is generated for monitored properties of each design point (beginning from iteration 50).
+      - Generate CoV-Plot for monitored properties of each design point (starting from iteration 50).
-      - Residual-Plot is generated of residual values for each design point.
+      - Generate Residual-Plot of residual values for each design point.
-      - Monitor Points plot is generated of monitor point values for each design point.
+      - Generate Monitor Points plot of monitor point values for each design point.

       Examples of plots follow.